quanteda/tutorials.quanteda.io/content/basic-operations/tokens/tokens_lookup.markdown

 ```

 {{% notice tip %}}
-`tokens_lookup()` ignores multiple matches of dictionary values for the same key with the same token to avoide double counting.
+`tokens_lookup()` ignores multiple matches of dictionary values for the same key with the same token to avoid double counting.
 For example, if `US = c("United States of America", "United States")` is in your dictionary, you get "US" only once for a sequence of tokens `"United" "States" "of" "America"`.
 {{% /notice %}}